veden/Rampant/README.md

 # Features

 - Difficulty Scaling - A mod option to control how quickly the ai can perform actions like making attack waves.
 - Nocturnal Mode - A mod option to force biters to only attack at night.
 Does not yet affect vanilla attacks.
+Best use with daynight extender mod
 - Recycling Biters - When large groups of biters form on the game map and aren't assigned to a unit group or near a base will be periodically removed and refunded to the ai causing attack waves proportional to the number of units removed.
 - Breaching - When biters are destroying structures nearby unit groups will come to join them
 - Frenzy squads - When a unit group gets close to a player or start combat they switch to attacking everything in there path for a set radius or until there is nothing left